ioccc-src/winner/2018/ferguson/README.md

-I have included a RPM spec file for those with a Red Hat based Linux distribution; see [rpm.html](rpm.html) for details (including why I implemented this) if for some (strange or maybe even mad) reason you're interested.
+I have included a RPM spec file for those with a Red Hat based Linux distribution; see [rpm.html](rpm.html) for details (including why I implemented this) if for some (strange or maybe even mad) reason you're interested, which basically means nobody but me.

 [rpm.html]: rpm.html